The roles and responsibilities of compensation committees may vary based on the type of organization.

 In the US, for instance, a nonprofit must meet three requirements when establishing executive compensation to preserve its tax-exempt status.
 These requirements are:

-- Compensation must be determined by a body within the corporation appointed especially to that end (the compensation committee).
-The members of this body must have no conflict of interest regarding the compensation packages.
+• Compensation must be determined by a body within the corporation appointed especially to that end (the compensation committee).
+The members of this body must have no conflict of interest when they develop compensation packages.
 This means that, for example, the CEO cannot be a member of the committee.

-- The basis for the committee’s decisions and the committee’s deliberations must be well documented.
+• The basis for the committee’s decisions and the committee’s deliberations must be well documented.
+This is important not only because of transparency reasons but also because of compliance requirements.

 However, there may be special demands placed on publicly-traded companies.
 That is the case with corporations listed on the NASDAQ or the New York Stock Exchange (NYSE), which require and regulate the presence of compensation committees.